stevepereira/ansible-example/README.md

 ### Rolling update method:
 * Triggered by CI creation of new artifact (could be rollback)
 * CI hosts assets and artifact
+* deploy user is created to manage interaction with the server without root or vagrant

 ##### CI calls Ansible `rolling_update` playbook that runs within each web/app role serially:
  1. Notify chat/new relic of deploy